Where can you legally smoke CBD in Switzerland in 2026?

 Be Aware of Roadside Saliva Tests

 Here’s the real catch for users of legal CBD in Switzerland.
-The roadside saliva tests used by the police detect total THC, including traces found in legal CBD.
-You can test positive while driving even if you’re using CBD that’s fully compliant.
+The roadside saliva tests used by the police detect total THC, including traces found in legal CBD products.
+There’s a risk of a false positive.
+The Sheriff recommends: don’t smoke before getting behind the wheel, even if you know your product contains less than 1%.

 Share: